wealthbridgemarketing/ngdemo/README.md

 ## ngDemo AngularJS App Skeleton
 This is a demo app that I use to personally learn more about AngularJS.

+#### PRE-REQUISITES
+The following must be properly installed in order to build this app.
+1. Node.js
+2. Bower
+3. Grunt

+The scss files are compiled by Grunt so installing Ruby and Sass isn't necessary.

+#### INSTALLATION
+Enter commands in a terminal in the project root.

+    bower install
+    npm install

+**Note:** The bower components are installed to `src/assets/bower_components/`

 #### GRUNT SPECIFICATION
 The Grunt environment is a work in progress and is not production ready at this time.